sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

 If the intention is to use the Sharetribe Web Template to proxy login to multiple services, it's advised to create a distinct identity provider for each, and name them so that the ID indicates what is the actual service providing the authentication.
-In LinkedIn's case the IdP name could be "Template LinkedIn" or "Template LinkedIn Proxy".
+In Github's case the IdP name could be "Template Github" or "Template Github Proxy".

 ### Identity provider URL